patschris/CustomAllocator/README.md

 There are two types of objects to be freed: these that belongs to system's malloc and these that were allocated from mymalloc.
 In order to find the kind of the object, we round the address down to a multiple of 4096 and we check if this page corresponds to a page of our allocator.
 If the object wasn't allocated by our allocator, then we just call system's free.
-Otherwise, we chhange the value of the proper bit in the bit vector.
+Otherwise, we change the value of the proper bit in the bit vector.